Love, Joy, Peace...

 Luke 9:23-26

 -The context of this verse is right after Peter’s confession of belief in Jesus Christ.
-Jesus goes on
+Jesus goes on to teach what life as a believer will entail:

 -What do the words “if anyone” or “whoever” tell us about who Jesus is talking to?